Leonas/funlife-server/public/src/core/ui/README.md

-update_side_menu(elements)                //update the elements in the side menu set_title(value) set the title of the current panel set_title(text) //Sets the page title via javascript setBackButtonText(text) //Sets the back button text (default is back) showMask(text) show the loading mask showMask() //Shows the loading mask hideMask() //Hides the loading mask showModal() load a content panel in a modal window hideModal() hide the modal window and remove the content updateContentDiv(id,content) update the HTML in a content panel addContentDiv(id,content,title) dynamically create a new panel addContentDiv (el, content, refresh, refreshFunc) //Adds a div to the DOM and wires it up.  refresh and refreshFunc are used for the jq.scroller pull to refresh functions updateAnchors(element,resetHistoryOnClick) //Loops through a div and finds all anchors and wires them up for transitions, etc.  If resetHistoryOnClick is true, it will clear the history when the links are clicked loadContent(target,newTab,go_back,transition) initiate a transition or load via ajax loadContent(target,newTab,goBackInHistory,transition); //Force a transition call via javascript. target is an element ID or URL.  newTab clears the stack as if a bottom navbar button was pressed.  goBackInHistory is the same as a back button being pressed.
-Transition is the transition to show. scrollToTop(id) scroll a panel to the top scrollToTop(div_id) //Will scroll a content panel to the top of the page.
+update_side_menu(elements)                //update the elements in the side menu set_title(value) set the title of the current panel set_title(text) //Sets the page title via javascript set_back_button_text(optional_text)        //Sets the back button text (default is back) show_loading_mask(optional_text)           //show the loading mask hide_loading_mask()                      //Hides the loading mask show_modal(div_id)                      //load a content panel in a modal window hide_modal()                            //hide the modal window and remove the content ??
+Does it really remove? update_content_div(id,content) update the HTML in a content panel

+//DOC CONFLICT
+add_content_div(id,content,title) dynamically create a new panel add_content_div (el, content, refresh, refreshFunc)       //Adds a div to the DOM and wires it up.
+                                                        //refresh and refreshFunc are used for the jq.scroller
+                                                        //pull to refresh functions
+updateAnchors(element,resetHistoryOnClick)            //Loops through a div and finds all anchors and wires them
+                                                      //up for transitions, etc.  If resetHistoryOnClick is true,
+                                                      //it will clear the history when the links are clicked loadContent(target,newTab,goBackInHistory,transition);   //Force a transition call via javascript.
+DOESTHISUSEAJAX?
+DOC ERROR
+                                                        //target is an element ID or URL.  newTab clears
+                                                         //the stack as if a bottom navbar button was pressed.
+                                                         //goBackInHistory is the same as a back button being
+                                                         //pressed.
+Transition is the transition to show. scrollToTop(div_id) //Will scroll a content panel to the top of the page.
 Useful for "Go to Top" links slideTransition(prevPanel,currPanel,go_back) initiate a sliding transition finishTransition(oldDiv) called at end of each transition to hide the old div and reset the doingTransition variable